Mochdre, Powys: History

 In 1872 it was a parish in the Newtown district called Moughtrey or Mochtref, with Eskirgilog and Moughtreyllan townships.
 At that time, there were 95 houses, a population of 526, and covered an area of 5025 acre.

-The church, in the Diocese of St Asaph in the late 19th century, was an ancient church in poor shape as of 1859.
-With a roof dating from the 15th century, the rest of the Church of All Saints was rebuilt in 1867.
-All Saints is a parish of the Mission Area of Cedewain, Church in Wales.

 Lake Mochdre, a former reservoir, later a fish farm, now a fishing venue, was created by damming a tributary stream.

+All Saint Church, Mochdre

+All Saints Church in Mochdre, located approximately three miles southwest of Newtown in Powys, has a history spanning over eight centuries, evolving from a medieval ecclesiastical parish into its present Victorian form.